hannutt/FinancialApp/README.md

 SEARCH ETF DATA

 For now, ETF data retrieval is done using the Beautiful Soup web scraping library.
 The user can search for information about an individual ETF by entering its symbol or a list of available ETFs from around the world.
 When searching for a list of available ETFs, the app will ask the user to enter the number of ETFs to search for.
 This is because the list of all ETFs contains several hundred funds and searching for them can be time-consuming and resource-intensive.
 Entering the number avoids accidentally searching the entire list.

+Python's Isdigit function recognizes user input.
+ETF trading codes contain only letters and when entering the number of funds to search, only a number is entered.
+Isdigit returns a True/False boolean and both values ​​have their own functions to execute.

 Example image of an input window where a user searches for an individual ETF based on the fund's trading symbol